Skip to content

 Herb Haldane tallied 732 votes, narrowly beating out runner up Helen Ritts by 23 votes.

-After months of anticipation, debates and delays, the preliminary results for Sooke's byelection are in, and Herb Haldane is projected to become the district’s next councillor.
+After months of anticipation, debates and delays, the results for Sooke's byelection are in, and Herb Haldane will become the district’s next councillor.

-With 732 votes, Haldane will return to Sooke council chambers upon ratification of the election results.
-But the final tally was close, as Haldane narrowly edged out runner-up Helen Ritts, who received 709 votes.
+On Monday, July 14, the district announced the official results of the July 12 byelection.
+With 732 votes, Haldane will return to Sooke council chambers, narrowly edging out runner-up Helen Ritts, who received 709 votes.
 In third place was Katherine Strongwind, who tallied 432 votes.

-Once the results are made official, Haldane will fill the seat left by Dana Lajeunesse, who departed council chambers last November after being elected to the B.C. legislature.
+Haldane will fill the seat left by Dana Lajeunesse, who departed council chambers last November after being elected to the B.C. legislature.
+Haldane is set to be sworn into office at the July 28 regular council meeting.

 Holidays and the impending federal election made the scheduling of the byelection somewhat complicated.
 But when the time came, seven candidates threw their hats into the ring in hopes of being Sooke’s next councillor.
-They were Shaun Burns, Nick Dickson-Wilde, Herb Haldane, Nathan McKeown, Elaine Price, Helen Ritts and Katherine Strongwind.
+They other candidates were Shaun Burns, Nick Dickson-Wilde, Nathan McKeown, and Elaine Price.

-In total, 2,071 votes were cast, most on general voting day, with 1,119 cast on July 12.
+Most votes were cast on general voting day, with 1,119 cast placed on July 12.
 Advance voting days saw fairly strong turnouts as well, with 403 votes cast on July 2 and 517 on July 9.

 Evan Lindsay